PraisePancakes/Circ/README.md

         template<typename WrapperType>
         WrapperType CFGAttr(std::initializer_list<std::string> key_path)
 ```
-This function takes a list of strings starting with the outer-most key to the inner most key of the object.
+This function takes a list of strings starting with the outer-most key to the innermost key of the object.
 For example given this Circ file :
 ```
  $obj : {